stefanwalther/auth-service/docs/tests.md

 ### Run tests

+Running and reviewing unit tests is a great way to get familiarized with a library and its API.
+You can install dependencies and run tests with the following command:

 **Start MongoDB**:
 The following command will spin up a MongoDB instance to be used in the **integration tests** at port 27018 (to prevent conflicts with the default port).